Online Sports Certification Procedures

 - NOTE: IF THE SCHOOL NURSE SENDS THE FORM BACK TO YOU VIA EMAIL, WHEN YOU SEND THE FORM BACK TO THE SCHOOL NURSE YOU MUST RESIGN AND RESUBMIT.

 - NOTE: IF THE SCHOOL NURSE HAS INDICATED THAT MEDICAL DOCUMENTATION (PHYSICAL, AUTHORIZATION FOR MEDICATION, MEDICAL CLEARANCE TO RETURN TO ACTIVITY) IS REQUIRED, IT MUST BE BROUGHT TO THE SCHOOL OR AS AN ATTACHMENT TO THE FORM BEFORE CLEARANCE IS GIVEN.
+PLEASE PAY ATTENTION TO ALL DUE DATES.

 - If interested, contact the SCHOOL NURSE immediately to schedule a school health appraisal with the District Chief Medical Officer.
+No health appraisal will be scheduled in the summer.

 - MEDICAL CLEARANCE will be necessary if there was a Physical Education/Sports excuse in place or the student has an injury/illness before or during the sports season (see Athletic Handbook.)